Java Logic Files and Categories

 Shared Java Files

-Java files that reside on a shared level can be inherited by any project components, for example, Web Services, References or Logical Units, and can be shared throughout a project.
+Java files that reside on a shared level can be inherited by any project components, for example, Web Services, References, or Logical Units, and can be shared throughout a project.
 It is highly recommended to avoid duplicating names of Shared Objects at lower levels of a project, for example, within a Logical Unit component.
-However, if there are duplicated object file names, the file that resides under the specific lower level component - gets a priority upon execution.
+However, if there are duplicate object file names, the file residing under the specific lower-level component takes priority upon execution.
 A Java file, which resides on a Shared Objects level, has 2 out-of-the-box Java template files:

 Designated Java Files

-How Do I Associate a Function to a Category?
+How Do I Associate a Function with a Category?

-When creating a new Java function, it must be associated to a category such as Built-in or Product.
-Each category has multiple sub-categories, like Date or Math, that hold the most common types of functions for that sub-category.
+When creating a new Java function, it must be associated with a category such as Built-in or Product.
+Each category has multiple subcategories, such as Date or Math, that contain the most common types of functions for that subcategory.

-• If the category does not exist, then a new Logic.java file will be created, and the function would be associated to it.
+• If the category does not exist, then a new Logic.java file will be created, and the function will be associated with it.

-• When the category exists, the new function would be associated to the existing Logic.java file.
+• When the category exists, the new function would be associated with the existing Logic.java file.

-• If a new category name is entered into the Category setting, a new category will be created, and the function would be associated to the new Logic.java file.
-Each category creates a separate Logic.java file that has a specific path, differentiating it from other files in other categories.
+• If a new category name is entered into the Category setting, a new category will be created, and the function will be associated with the new Logic.java file.
+Each category creates a separate Logic.java file, which has a specific path, thereby differentiating it from other files in other categories.
 Click for more information about Project Functions.
-Notes

 • Export / Import can be implemented on a Java file level.
 To copy only one function from one category to another category or project, copy and paste the function’s code.